Small-time global approximate controllability for incompressible MHD with coupled Navier slip boundary conditions: Introduction

 \subsection{Related literature and organization of the article}

-Global controllability for viscous- and resistive MHD in non-periodic domains has to our knowledge not been studied, neither for incompressible- nor for compressible models.
+The global approximate controllability for viscous- and resistive MHD in non-periodic domains has to our knowledge not been studied, neither for incompressible- nor for compressible models.
 Therefore, the present work constitutes a first step in this direction.
-As a possible continuation, it would be interesting to generalize \Cref{theorem:main1} such that $N \in \{2,3\}$ and arbitrary $\xvec{M}_2 \in \xCinfty(\Gamma\setminus\Gamma_{\operatorname{c}};\mathbb{R}^{N\times N})$ are allowed without introducing an additional force in the induction equation.
-Also, the topic of global exact controllability to zero or towards trajectories is widely open.
+As a possible continuation, it would be interesting to generalize \Cref{theorem:main1} for arbitrary~$N~\in~\{2,3\}$ and $\xvec{M}_2, \xvec{L}_2 \in \xCinfty(\Gamma\setminus\Gamma_{\operatorname{c}};\mathbb{R}^{N\times N})$ without additional interior control.
+Also, the question of global exact controllability to zero or towards trajectories remains open.

 Concerning local exact controllability for MHD, where the initial state lies in the vicinity of the target trajectory, there have been some interesting works when the velocity satisfies the no-slip boundary condition.
 For incompressible viscous MHD, Badra obtained in \cite{Badra2014} the local exact controllability to trajectories, while maintaining truly localized and solenoidal interior controls.
-However, since the boundary conditions studied in \cite{Badra2014} are different from those employed here, one cannot deduce the small-time global exact controllability towards trajectories by combining the approaches given in \cite{Badra2014} with our global approximate results.
+However, since the boundary conditions are different from those employed here, one cannot deduce the small-time global exact controllability towards trajectories by combining the approaches given in \cite{Badra2014} with our global approximate results.
 A variety of previous local exact controllability results may also be found in \cite{BarbuHavarneanuPopaSritharan2005} by Barbu \etal{} and in \cite{HavarneanuPopaSritharan2006,HavarneanuPopaSritharan2007} by Hav\^{a}rneanu \etal{}, while approximate interior controllability for certain toroidal configurations without boundary has been investigated by Galan in \cite{Galan2013}.
 Moreover, Anh and Toi studied in \cite{AnhToi2017} the local exact controllability to trajectories for magneto-micropolar fluids, while Tao considered the local exact controllability for planar compressible MHD in the recent work \cite{Tao2018}.
+Recently, we have studied the global exact controllability for the ideal incompressible MHD in \cite{RisselWang2021}, in which the small-time global exact controllability in rectangular channels is obtained in the presence of a harmonic unknown $q$ as in \eqref{equation:MHD00withq}.
+Subsequently, Kukavica \etal~demonstrated in \cite{KukavicaNovackVicol2022}, likewise restricted to a rectangular domain controlled at two opposing walls, how to find boundary controls such that~$\xnab q$ either vanishes or is explicitly characterized.